Highbury & Islington station

-It is the 6th busiest station in the UK with over 30 million people a year using it in 2018/19 according to Office of Rail and Road statistics.

-The station is in Travelcard Zone 2.
+It is one of the busiest stations in the UK.
+The station is situated in London fare zone 2.

 History

 The current station derives from two earlier stations.
 The first, which was on the same site, was a Victorian-gothic building, designed by Edwin Henry Horne, with a drive-in forecourt, opened on 26 September 1850 by the North London Railway (NLR) and called 'Islington'.
 Following reconstruction, it was renamed 'Highbury & Islington' on 1 July 1872.